alisaifee/coredis/docs/source/compatibility.rst

 XACK
 ****

-Marks a pending message as correctly processed, effectively removing it from the pending entries list of the consumer group.
-Return value of the command is the number of messages successfully acknowledged, that is, the IDs we were actually able to resolve in the PEL.
+Returns the number of messages that were successfully acknowledged by the consumer group member of a stream.

 - Documentation: `XACK <https://redis.io/commands/xack>`_
 - Implementation: :meth:`~coredis.Redis.xack`